nori-dot-eco/contracts/docs/Market.md

 address _noriFeeWallet
 ```

-Wallet address used for Nori&#x27;s transaction fees.
+Wallet address used for Nori's transaction fees.